Envirometrix/PredictiveSoilMapping/docs/Soil_variables.md

 necessary or beneficial to report pH with a precision greater than ±0.1 unit.
 Natural variation of pH in soils is over a range of 2 to 11 with a standard deviation of 1.4.
-Note also that pH follows close-to-normal distribution, although it is often argued that, locally, it can show bimodal or even trimodal peaks
+Note also that pH follows a close-to-normal distribution, although it is often argued that, locally, it can show bimodal or even trimodal peaks
 (Fig. \@ref(fig:color-legend-phi)).